Home Maintenance For First Time Home Buyers And Homeowners

 - Debts of spouse included on community property states

-- Late payments after bankruptcy and/or foreclosure generally not allowed
+Late payments after bankruptcy and/or foreclosure are generally not allowed.

 How Mortgage Lenders Qualify Borrowers

-- Once thing that lenders do not take into consideration are other monthly payments that the borrower may or may not have such as cable bills, internet bills, medical insurance, and most importantly, maintenance expenses every homeowner incurs when purchasing a new home.
+One thing lenders do not take into consideration are other monthly payments borrowers may or may not have such as the following:

-- As a renter, you did not have scavenger service, water bills, landscaping bills, snow shoveling bills, and other maintenance bills that can become quite costly.
+Renters did not have scavenger service, water bills, landscaping bills, snow shoveling bills, and other maintenance bills that can become quite costly:

-- Even if you do not hire a maintenance company or handyman and you do the work yourself, there are costs involved whether it is buying a lawn tractor, lawn mower, snow blower, tools, or other expensive lawn or yard maintenance equipment plus the cost of fuel, oil, and parts.
+- Whether it is buying a lawn tractor, lawnmower, snow blower, tools, or other expensive lawn or yard maintenance equipment plus the cost of fuel, oil, and parts